The Secret Thoughts of an Unlikely Convert by Rosaria Champagne Butterfield. Crown and Covenant, 2012. 154 pgs.

 I started to obey God in my heart one step at a time.
 I broke up with my girlfriend.
 My heart wasn’t really in the break-up, but I hoped that God would regard my obedience even in its double-mindedness.
 I started to go to the RP church fully, in my heart, for the whole purpose of worshiping God.
 I stopped caring if I looked like a freak there.
 I started to accept the friendship that the church members offered me.
 I learned that we must obey in faith before we feel better or different.
 At this time, though, obeying in faith, to me, felt like throwing myself off a cliff…and then came the night terrors.
 Night after night, dreams so vivid and real that I could taste and feel them.
 Dreams so commanding that when I awoke I felt filthy and delirious.

 A lot of the pain of Butterfield’s first months as a Christian came from being rejected by her former friends and professional colleagues.
 Butterfield knew that in gaining Christ, she would lose her lesbian partner, her place in the LGBT community, as well as her livelihood as a faculty member of Syracuse University.
 We are constantly reminded in the media about the courage of those who make the opposite journey, out of conservative circles and into the LGBT community.
 I expect that someone like Jodie Foster or this young man did have to muster courage to potentially offend fans, family, and friends.
 But Butterfield’s journey was just as tumultuous and heart-wrenching.
-And she certainly won’t get any starred review in Publisher’s Weekly or praise from ABC News.
+And she certainly won’t get any rave review in Publisher’s Weekly or praise from ABC News.

 In fact, one of the reasons Butterfield’s book is so instructive for Christians who’ve never faced her particular temptations is that it shows just how much non-Christians in academia–especially the arts–have to lose.
 Publicly, it may seem be a simple thing for an accountant to turn to Jesus.
 But Butterfield’s own estimation of conversion was that when it came to her old life, she lost “everything but the dog.”